ove/ove-docs/docs/APP_DEVELOPMENT.md

 The `window.ove.layout` provides information useful to interpret the layout of the clients:

-1. window.ove.layout.x - Displacement along the x-axis relative to the top-left of the section in pixels
+* window.ove.layout.x - Displacement along the x-axis relative to the top-left of the section in pixels
-2. window.ove.layout.y - Displacement along the y-axis relative to the top-left of the section in pixels
+* window.ove.layout.y - Displacement along the y-axis relative to the top-left of the section in pixels
-3. window.ove.layout.w - Width of the client
+* window.ove.layout.w - Width of the client
-4. window.ove.layout.h - Height of the client
+* window.ove.layout.h - Height of the client
+* window.ove.layout.section.w - Width of the section (or the total width of the application)
+* window.ove.layout.section.h - Height of the section (or the total height of the application)
-5. window.ove.layout.section.w - Width of the section (or the total width of all clients)
+* window.ove.layout.space.w - Width of the space (or the total width of all clients)
-6. window.ove.layout.section.h - Height of the section (or the total height of all clients)
+* window.ove.layout.space.h - Height of the space (or the total height of all clients)
-7. window.ove.layout.offset.x - Displacement of top-left of the client along the x-axis relative to the top-left of the browser window in pixels
+* window.ove.layout.offset.x - Displacement of top-left of the client along the x-axis relative to the top-left of the browser window in pixels
-8. window.ove.layout.offset.y - Displacement of top-left of the client along the y-axis relative to the top-left of the browser window in pixels
+* window.ove.layout.offset.y - Displacement of top-left of the client along the y-axis relative to the top-left of the browser window in pixels

 While all of this information is available on a fully initialized viewer, the controller only has:

-1. window.ove.layout.section.w - Width of the section (or the total width of all clients)
+* window.ove.layout.section.w - Width of the section (or the total width of the application)
-2. window.ove.layout.section.h - Height of the section (or the total height of all clients)
+* window.ove.layout.section.h - Height of the section (or the total height of the application)

 ### Communicating via WebSockets